alexandermeindl/awesome-redmine/README.md

 ## Redmine Gems

-_Gems, which are used in plugins with Redmine specific functionality._
+_Gems, which are used in plugins with Redmine specific functionalities.
+Used by plugin developers._

 - [redmine_crm](https://rubygems.org/gems/redmine_crm/) - used by RedmineUP plugins
 - [redmine_plugin_kit](https://rubygems.org/gems/redmine_plugin_kit) - Redmine base for plugin development including deface support.